Make your Outlook email accessible to people with disabilities

 In this topic

-Best practices for making Outlook email accessible
+Best practices for making Outlook for iOS email accessible

 The following table includes key best practices for creating an Outlook for iOS email that is accessible to people with disabilities.